 - CTRA’s website

 - Promotional materials for Premier Health, Wright State Physicians and Boonshoft School of Medicine

-- Patient EHR access to determine patient population size by indication
+- EHR access to determine patient population size by indication

 - Research participant advocacy through the CTRA's Community Advisory Board

 - Metrics and benchmarking data

-- Study initiation averages two to three months
+- Study initiation averages tthree to five months

 - Education and training in the ethical conduct of clinical trials for coordinators and investigators

 As part of the CTRA Compliance Program, a Quality Assurance/Quality Improvement team conducts GCP/regulatory reviews on a routine basis.
 This includes review of regulatory documents; research records, including source docs; and subject billing records.

 The Quality Assurance team consists of members from Compliance & Regulatory Affairs from both the Wright State University and Premier Health.
 Findings are reported back to the Principal Investigator and research team, and the IRB of record, when appropriate.
 Findings are also utilized to educate and train research team members on regulation and policy.

 CTRA has successfully completed more than 50 trials for such leading sponsors and CROs as:

 - Morphotek, Inc.